Last Minute Adoption

-Attorney Heather Strickland can help, whether you choose adoption early on in your pregnancy, in the middle of your pregnancy or after you’ve given birth to your baby.
+We can help you whether you choose adoption early on in your pregnancy, in the middle of your pregnancy, or after you’ve given birth to your baby.
 We know that adoption is not an easy decision to make, which is why we can discuss your unplanned pregnancy options with you at any point in your pregnancy, and you’re never obligated to choose adoption until you know it’s the right decision for you.

 Even if you’re only a week away from your due date, you can still learn more about adoption and, when you’re ready, create an adoption plan that works for you.
 Know that choosing adoption late in your pregnancy does not mean that you are “giving up” on yourself or your baby; instead, it means that you are making a selfless, loving and well thought-out decision.

-Like we would with any prospective birth mother who approaches us early in her pregnancy, we will sit down with you and discuss in detail your personal situation and which unplanned pregnancy option might be best for you.
-If this ends up being adoption, we can help you determine your adoption preferences, including what you want in an adoptive family, whether you want an open or closed adoption and more.
+Like we would with any prospective birth mother who approaches us early in her pregnancy, we will meet with you and discuss in detail your personal situation and which adoption options might be best for you.
+We can help you determine your adoption preferences, including what you want in an adoptive family, whether you want an open or closed adoption and more.
 If you want, you will likely have the chance to meet or talk with the adoptive family before you make your final decision about adoption.